NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 A **Port** is a communications endpoint to a logical connection between computers.
 Typically, a computer is provided with several ports which can be used by applications to establish communications.
 {% endBgBox %}
-You can think of a Port like a plug: an internet connection between two applications is established when two such plugs are connected.
+You can think of a Port like a plug: a network connection between two applications is established when two such plugs are connected.
 Then, the two applications can talk to each other via this connection.

-{% col 255,0,0 %}
-TODO: Insert graphic which visualizes this
-{% endcol %}
+{% img src=images/PortCommunications.png, w=80, dim=percent, align=center %}

 On our local computer's end of the connection, our application running on our computer is used to send commands to the remote computer (e.g. the VM), and on the remote computer's side the commands are received and processed by a matching application.
 The application on the remote machine is commonly called the **server application**, while the application on our computer is the **client application**.
 We say that the  **"server application  is *listening*"** to incoming connections from client applications.
 After the connection is established, the applications can talk to each other.